pncnmnp/phoenix10.1/README.md

 # TTS configuration

-You can modify the voice of the radio jockey, the name of your host, and the volume of the background music by editing the `./config.json` file.
+You can modify the voice of the radio jockey, the name of your radio station/host, and the volume of the background music by editing the `./config.json` file.
 To experiment with different voices, you can use Coqui-ai's `vits` model with the following command:

 ```bash
 tts-server --model_name tts_models/en/vctk/vits